-- Legumes can be added to pasta and stir-fry dishes.
+- Add legumes to pasta and stir-fry dishes.

-- Lean meats and poultry can be used in soups, stews, stir-fries, bakes and pasta dishes.
+- Use lean meats and poultry in soups, stews, stir-fries, bakes and pasta dishes

-- Eggs can be used for breakfast, lunch and dinner - scrambled, fried, boiled, poached, in a quiche or an omelette.
+- Include eggs at any time of day, as part of breakfast, lunch or dinner.
+They can be scrambled, fried, boiled, poached, in a quiche or an omelette.